ll7/scenario_runner/Docs/Semi_automated_tests.md

 - Fifthly will be explained why a semi-automated approach is preferred over an automated approach.

+- Sixth is an semi-automated option to execute a list of scenarios with slightly different parameters (e.g. start location)

 - Finally, there is explained how you can run an automated route based scenario.

 ## 1.)
 Running all scenarios of one scenario class